 ETHICAL ISSUE

-No experiment was conducted with the animals.
+No experiment was conducted on the animals.
 To avoid the risk of physical injury and to minimize their stress no attempts were made to handle the rescued juveniles for measurements, scale count and sex determination.
-The four Monocled Cobra juveniles were rescued, photographed and released in the wild under the supervision of the authorized persons of Forest Range office, Dibrugarh.
-The shells of 24 empty eggs were deposited to the State Forest Department being the custodian of wildlife resources.
+The four Monocled Cobra juveniles were rescued, photographed and released into the wild under the supervision of the authorized personnel of Forest Range office, Dibrugarh.
+The shells of 24 empty eggs were deposited to the State Forest Department, the custodian of wildlife resources.

 REFERENCES